Davidrxyang/GUAdventure/README.md

 ### Back-End Information

-This game is created with C++ utilizing the SDL2 library.
+This game was created with C++ utilizing the SDL2 library.

 Copyright 2023 Ruoxing (David) Yang.